One year in and the momentum has stalled

 Unfortunately, I didn’t plan our route well and wasn’t moving very quickly, so we didn’t manage to run 12 miles before parkrun.
 After we had finished parkrun, we needed to do another loop, so we picked up Steve and then continued on our run.

-Teri was on great form and managed a blistering pace at parkrun, but I ran significantly more slowly and struggled with it.
-I was glad that we had some extra company for the final loop, so that I didn’t have to talk as I was so out of breath.
+Teri was on great form and managed a blistering pace at parkrun.
+I ran significantly more slowly and struggled with it.
+Having some extra company for the final loop was great.
+It meant that I didn’t have to talk as I was so out of breath.
 I was also starting to feel uncomfortable… fortunately, for you, the image above is quite dim as my shorts were very short.
 They look lovely, but the lack of fabric meant that I had a bit of chafing 🙁

 It was my birthday last week, so I originally planned to spend the weekend celebrating, however, as I was feeling ill, we kept it low key.